Edited – March 2016

 Although the film plays with trite symbolism, it vigorously energizes stolid metaphor by enlivening the screen with death-marked presentiment that questions the presumed meaning of traditional symbols of horror cinema and Western fiction altogether.
 Insofar as the film overzealously imbibes in crystal-ball spooks, it devilishly bounces devious satanist camp off of mournful, lachrymose characterization for a jarring tonal imbalance that only enhances the slantwise unease of the motion picture.
 The lapses in real world logic and character motivation only attune us to the fractious nature of the mirage of time we’re watching.
 The quarrel between the sharp, excising edits and the languid, fluid camerawork emphasizes consternation and disharmony rather than contented clarity, evoking a film as out-of-sorts as its characters.
 Even the baroque religious spiritualism is intentionally abstracted and almost announced as superficial symbolism, as though cordoned off in the surface level John and Laura must life their lives through; red, water, and the cross encompass a procession of false meanings that the film can’t even relate to, much like the rituals of spiritual meaning John performs throughout the film but never truly processes internally.

 John and Laura rescinded the advances of the real world when their daughter died, moving instead into a plane of empty, soulless, angular labyrinths that approximate human nightmares and loss personified in the seemingly real-world location of Venice (here just one of the Devils’ hubs, or an impression of decay left on the mind).
-Perhaps they brought themselves there, destined to do so, as a manifestation of what they were already living through.
+Perhaps this married couple brought themselves there, destined to do so, as a manifestation of what they were already living through.
 Does logic apply?
 Only a twisted but humanist kind, filtered through Roeg’s prodigious, unflinching empathy with the central duo as he wrings them dry.
 What happens in the film’s final stretches isn’t meant to conform to logic, because their lives no longer function under the dueling privileges and burdens of logic; all they have is despair and loneliness, and if the city streets appear inhumanly lonely and empty, it’s the filmic lens revealing to us what we are afraid to see with our own eyes.
-More than a mere character study, Don’t Look Now is an expression of tragedy as a Faulkner-esque stream-of-consciousness denunciation of normative narrative progression and the domesticity and comfort of one’s own mind.
-The discombobulated tempo of image to image cadence not only reforms our conception of the human mind but our understanding of narrative cinema altogether.
+More than a mere character study, Don’t Look Now is an expression of tragedy as a denunciation of normative narrative progression and the domesticity and comfort of one’s own mind.
+The discombobulated tempo of image to image cadence not only refracts human scars but reforms our conception of the human mind and our understanding of narrative cinema altogether.